luruke/magicshader/README.md

 This will give you:
 ![1](./images/1.gif "1")

-No need to init your uniform.
+No need to init your uniform or bind `dat.gui`.
+You can just work on your GLSL files.

 ## 👨‍💻 What else?